sahib/config/README.rst

 **Change Notification and instant reloading:** The application can reload the configuration anytime and also register a func that will be called when a certain key changes.
-This allows longer running daemon processes to react instantly on config changes, if possible
+This allows longer running daemon processes to react instantly on config changes, if possible.

 **Built-in Documentation:** You can write down documentation for your configuration as part of the defaults definition, including a hint if this key needs a restart of